Author: Revisions contributed by, Kathryn Socha, Legal Assistance Foundation of Metropolitan Chicago

 Even if a non-custodial parent fails to comply with discovery requests, income (and assets) may be determined by subpoenaing the non-custodial parent’s employer(s), or from a loan application, or though other discovery.

-If a non-custodial parent’s income cannot be ascertained, the court may order support based upon the needs of the child.
+If a non-custodial parent’s income cannot be ascertained, the court may order support based upon the needs of the child in an amount considered reasonable in the particular case.

 A party may enforce an existing support order through one of the following methods: